 - Sprouts or microgreens growing

 - Yogurt in the Instant Pot or yogurt maker

-There’s lots of other additional kitchen items, but these are by the far the ones that I use the most regularly.
+There are lots of other additional kitchen items, but these are by far the ones that I use the most regularly.

 What’s in your kitchen?
 Are there any great kitchen tools that I’m missing out on?
 Do you have some of these same items?
 Share below!